MicrosoftLearning/mslearn-ai-studio/Instructions/06-Explore-content-filters.md

 1. On the Management section, select All resources, then select **+ New hub**.
 Create a new hub with the following settings:
     - **Hub name**: *A unique name*
     - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *Create a new resource group with a unique name, or select an existing one*
+    - **Resource group**: *A new resource group*
-    - **Location**: *Make a **random** choice from any of the following regions*\*
-        - Australia East
-        - Canada East
-        - East US
-        - East US 2
-        - France Central
-        - Japan East
-        - North Central US
-        - Sweden Central
-        - Switzerland North
-        - UK South
+    - **Location**: Select **Help me choose** and then select **gpt-35-turbo** in the Location helper window and use the recommended region\*
-    - **Connect Azure AI Services or Azure OpenAI**: Select to create a new AI Services or use an existing one
+    - **Connect Azure AI Services or Azure OpenAI**: *Create a new connection*
     - **Connect Azure AI Search**: Skip connecting

     > \* Azure OpenAI resources are constrained at the tenant level by regional quotas.
-The listed regions include default quota for the model type(s) used in this exercise.
-Randomly choosing a region reduces the risk of a single region reaching its quota limit in scenarios where you are sharing a tenant with other users.
+The listed regions in the location helper include default quota for the model type(s) used in this exercise.
+Randomly choosing a region reduces the risk of a single region reaching its quota limit.
 In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.
+Learn more about [model availability per region](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#gpt-35-turbo-model-availability)

 1. Select **Create**.
 The creation of the first hub may take a few minutes to complete.
 During the hub creation, the following AI resources will also be created for you:
     - AI Services